-(2) Consists of (a) \$500 paid by the company to the named executive officer's account in the company's 401(k) plan and (b) \$5,863 in fiscal 2002 and 2003 and \$4,535 in fiscal 2004 of life insurance premiums paid by the company on behalf of the named executive officer.
+(1) Consists of (a) \$500 paid by the company to the named executive officer's account in the company's 401(k) plan and (b) in the case of Mr. Casella, an additional amount constituting life insurance premiums paid by the company.